Angolan Portuguese

-Angolan Portuguese (português de Angola) is a group of dialects and accents of the Portuguese language used mostly in Angola, where it is an official language.
+Angolan Portuguese (português de Angola) is a group of dialects and accents of Portuguese used in Angola.
 In 2005 it was used there by 60% of the population, including by 20% as their first language.
 The 2016 CIA World Fact Book reports that 12.3 million, or 47% of the population, speaks Portuguese as their first language.

 However, many parents raise their children to speak only Portuguese.
 The 2014 census found that 71% speak Portuguese at home, many of them alongside a Bantu language, breaking down to 85% in urban areas and 49% in rural areas.

 There are different stages of Portuguese in Angola in a similar manner to other Portuguese-speaking African countries.
 Some closely approximate Standard Portuguese pronunciation and are associated with the upper class and younger generations of urban background.
 Angola is the country with the second-highest number of Portuguese speakers, behind only Brazil.

 Phonology

 The standard phonology in Angola is based on the European standard, as in the rest of Lusophone Africa.
 Vernacular accents share similarities with Brazilian Portuguese and these similar features have historical reasons.
+As with Portuguese spoken in Mozambique, the Portuguese spoken in Angola is influenced by Bantu languages.

 However, the contemporary Standard European Portuguese is the preferred pronunciation, as such it has become a transitional dialect somewhat midway between the European and Brazilian varieties.